tiwaa/Udacity-Intro-To-Programming-Nanodegree/README.md

 Find the **core tenets** of the course 👇 below:

-* Learn how to create a working HTML page as well as add aesthetics using
+* Learn how to create a working HTML page as well as add aesthetics using CSS.

 * Learn versatile programming languge like Python.